ECE-180D-WS-2024/Wiki-Knowledge-Base/BLE_Intro.md

 Note that some BLE devices can act as multiple of these roles, depending on the context.
 For example, a smartphone may act as a central device when communicating with a smartwatch and also act as a peripheral when downloading a file from another smartphone.

+When interacting with BLE via code with an API or library, you are primarily interacting with the GATT (Generic Attribute Profile) for data exchange between devices and the GAP (Generic Access Profile), which is involved in establishing connections and advertising roles.
+These abstractions allow for extrememly simple logic design while allowing for maximum versatility.
+Following along with the following tutorial will help demonstrate the power and ease of use of BLE.

 ## Tutorial

+The following tutorial will walk through the implementation of sending accelerometer IMU data from an Arduino to a latpop using BLE.
+This could then be used for a wide variety applications, including motion tracking, gesture recognition, and enhancing interactive experiences in gaming or virtual reality environments due to its low power and low latency data transfer.

 ### Materials